peterhcharlton/starter-hugo-academic/content/project/ppg-beats/index.md

     - **[Datasets](https://ppg-beats.readthedocs.io/en/latest/datasets/summary)**: several publicly available datasets containing PPG and reference electrocardiogram (ECG) signals.
     - **[Code](https://ppg-beats.readthedocs.io/en/latest/toolbox/performance_assessment)**: MATLAB code with which to assess performance.
 3. **[Tutorials](https://ppg-beats.readthedocs.io/en/latest/tutorials/summary)** on how to use the algorithms, datasets, and code.

-## Status
-The project is ongoing.
-Both this page and the accompanying resources will be updated further as the project progresses.